What to do if you have a concern?

 We recognize the importance of working collaboratively with our parent community to create an open, safe and caring environment.
 If you have a concern that you wish to bring to our attention, we ask that you familiarize yourself with our Dispute Resolution Protocol.
 This will ensure that your concern receives an appropriate response and hopefully, a quick resolution.

-The District supports the right of parents and members of the public to make inquiries into the conduct of operations of the District.
+The Division supports the right of parents and members of the public to make inquiries into the conduct of operations of the Division .
 In the interests of open communication, the Superintendent believes inquiries must first be directed to the staff members most directly involved in the operations in question.
 If the parents or members of the public are not satisfied with the response at that level, they are to be encouraged to follow the channels of communication as appropriate.

 In making a formal inquiry, the individual must be prepared to address their concern in person or in writing to the person or persons involved.